ourresearch/openalex-docs/the-data/sources/README.md

 ### `ids`

-_Object:_ All the external identifiers that we know about for this source.
+All the external identifiers that we know about for this source.

 IDs are expressed as URIs whenever possible.
 Possible ID types:

 * `fatcat` (_String_: this source's [Fatcat](https://fatcat.wiki/) ID)
 * `issn` (_List:_ a list of this source's ISSNs.
 Same as [`Source.issn`](source-object.md#issn))